brandur/sorg/content/drafts/postgres-connections.md

 model where a central Postmaster accepts incoming connections and forks child processes to handle them.
-Each of these "backend" processes starts out at around 5 MB in size, but will grow to be much larger depending on the data they're accessing.
+Each of these "backend" processes starts out at around 5 MB in size, but may grow to be much larger depending on the data they're accessing.

 !fig src="/assets/postgres-connections/process-model.svg" caption="A simplified view of Postgres' forking process model."

-But since these days it's pretty easy to procure a system where memory is abundant, the absolute memory ceiling often isn't a main limiting factor.
-A more subtle one is that the Postmaster and its backend processes use shared memory for communication, and parts of that shared space are global bottlenecks.
-For example, here's the structure that tracks every ongoing process and transaction:
+Since these days it's pretty easy to procure a system where memory is abundant, the absolute memory ceiling often isn't a main limiting factor.
+One that's more subtle and more important is that the Postmaster and its backend processes use shared memory for communication, and parts of that shared space are global bottlenecks.
+For example, here's the structure that tracks every ongoing process and
+transaction:

 ``` c
 typedef struct PROC_HDR